What you need to know

 Examples that work:

-Dental:“Hi [name], it's [practice].
-It's been a while since your last clean.
+Dental: “Hi [name], it's [practice].
+It has been a while since your last clean.
 Would you like us to book you in for the next available?
 Reply YES with a preferred day.”

-Trades (HVAC):“Hi [name], it's [business].
+Trades (HVAC): “Hi [name], it's [business].
 We installed your aircon back in 2024.
 Heading into summer.
-Want a quick service to make sure it's ready?
+Want a quick service to make sure it is ready?
 Reply YES.”

-Real estate:“Hi [name], [agent] from [agency].
+Real estate: “Hi [name], [agent] from [agency].
 I helped you with an appraisal back in [year].
 Property values in [suburb] have moved.
-Happy to refresh the appraisal if you're still considering selling.
+Happy to refresh the appraisal if you are still considering selling.
 Reply for a chat.”

 What to expect from a campaign